Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 8 Roadmap

 This document is provided for informational purposes only.
 Tensorium is experimental software in active development.
-Testnet TXM has no monetary value.
-Do not invest money based on testnet activity.
+Mainnet is live โ mining rewards are real TXM with real economic value.
+Participate only if you understand the risks.

 The authors make no warranties regarding the software's fitness for any particular purpose, security properties, or continued availability.
-All consensus parameters, tokenomics figures, and roadmap timelines are subject to change based on technical findings.
+This software has not undergone a third-party security audit.

 This is not financial advice.
-Participation in mainnet mining involves real risk.
+Participation in mainnet mining, bridging, or liquidity provision involves real risk.
 Always conduct your own research.
+See the full Risk Disclosure.